tangmi/node-gameloop/README.md

 A game loop designed by [timetocode](https://github.com/timetocode) for NodeJS applications.
 Uses a combination of `setTimeout` and `setImmediate` to achieve accurate update ticks with minimal CPU usage.

+This repo adds `npm` module support and an API that allows it to be called from client code.

 ## Example

 `node-gameloop` uses an API very similar to `setTimeout`/`setInterval`, returning an ID that can be used to clear the game loop later.